bclarkson-code/Tricycle/README.md

 The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + numpy code.

-Using [CuPY](https://cupy.dev/), all Tricycle code can run on a GPU and is only about ~TODO: insert comparision to pytorch here.~ % [slower than pytorch](#comparison-with-pytorch).
-Tricycle is still under active development so this is subject to change.
+Using [CuPY](https://cupy.dev/), all Tricycle code can run on a either GPU or a CPU.

 ## Installation
 Tricycle uses [conda](https://docs.conda.io/en/latest/) to manage dependencies.
 While we do support CPU-only computation, optimisation efforts have been focussed on GPU computation so it is pretty slow.
 If you do have a CUDA capable GPU I would strongly recommend installing the gpu version of Tricycle.